-Or maybe you’re ready to take your screenwriting dreams and turn them into a reality.
+Or maybe you’re ready try out some screenwriting software and take your screenwriting dreams and turn them into a reality.
 That bookcase full of screenwriting books and folder overflowing with PDF scripts you downloaded isn’t going to put itself to work.
 What do you do now?

 Screenwriting internships are an invaluable way of exploring the creative side of film industry itself.
 You won’t necessarily be writing the next big summer tentpole, but you’ll gain incredible experience reading scripts, assisting with research and supporting production companies and writers in their day-to-day schedules.

 Internships are usually reserved for students, particularly those looking to earn academic credit, but there are plenty of others open to diverse groups of aspiring writers and filmmakers everywhere.
 No matter what your age or creative stage, screenwriting internships serve as a gateway to earning experience and insight into the mechanics of the film industry and the role of a professional screenwriter.

 There is a wide spectrum of various screenwriting internships, some organized by the leading studios and networks in entertainment and others are from smaller production companies or organization.

 In this article, we’ll explore not just some of the bigger internships, but a coveted fellowship as well, which can similarly provide valuable exposure to the industry.

 We also recommended that when writing scripts, you do so in proper formatting, or what a lot of people refer to as “Hollywood Style Formatting”.
 For this you’ll often need a free script writing tool like Celtx.

 First on our list is StoryFit, an internship perfect for writers who love data and are knowledgeable in audience statistics and reporting specifically.